Framed Matrices and $A_{\infty}$-Bialgebras: Applications and Examples

 \begin{conjecture} Given a $2$-connected space $X,$ the chain complex $C_{\ast}^{\diamondsuit }(\Omega^{2}X)$ admits an $A_{\infty}$-bialgebra structure extending the DG bialgebra structure constructed in \cite{SU2}.
 Moreover, there exists a morphism $G=\left\{ g_{m}^{n}\right\} :\Omega^{2}C_{\ast}(X)\Rightarrow C_{\ast }^{\diamondsuit}(\Omega^{2}X)$ of $A_{\infty}$-bialgebras such that $g_{1}^{1}$ is a homology isomorphism. \end{conjecture}

-\textbf{Acknowledgements.} We wish to thank Jim Stasheff for reading the manuscript and sharing his thoughtful recommendations, which helped us improve the exposition.
-The second author wishes to thank the Institute of Mathematics of the Czech Academy of Sciences and the Institute of Mathematics of University of Seville (IMUS) for providing financial support and residential accommodations during various stages of this project.
+\textbf{Acknowledgements.} The second author wishes to thank the Institute of Mathematics of the Czech Academy of Sciences and the Institute of Mathematics of University of Seville (IMUS) for providing financial support and residential accommodations during various stages of this project.